tercen/median_operator/README.md

 # Median operator

 ##### Description
-`Median` operator returns the median of a set of data points.
+`Median` operator returns the middle value of a range.
+The value that has an equal number of values above and below it.

 ##### Usage